coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

 - A Backstage deployment that you can modify
 - A GitHub/GitLab/Bitbucket repository that contains a `devcontainers.json` file.
 [VS Code has a quick-start guide for adding devcontainers to a repo](https://code.visualstudio.com/docs/devcontainers/create-dev-container)
+- [Docker](https://docs.docker.com/get-docker/) installed and running locally on your machine

 _Note: While this plugin has been developed and published by Coder, no Coder installations are required._